lonkaars/avans-arcade/docs/architecture.md

      sprite with non-transparent color at current pixel in order, fallback to background)
      - (Palette lookup) lookup palette color using palette register
-     - (Display controller) output upscaled tiny display signal
+     - (VGA signal generator) output real color to VGA signal generator
 - The pipeline stages with two clock cycles contain an address set and memory read step.
 - The pipeline takes 5 clock ticks in total.
-About 16 are available during each pixel.
-Since each scanline is buffered in the upscaler, all available clock cycles can be used (if necessary).
+About 18 are available during each pixel.
+For optimal display compatibility, the output color signal should be stable before 50% of the pixel clock pulse width (9 clock ticks).
 - Since the "sprite info" and "sprite render" steps are fundamentally different for the foreground and background layer, these components will be combined into one for each layer respectively.
 They are separated in the above diagram